flucoma/flucoma-max/ReadMe.md

 ## Structure

-There are two levels of material included in the Max-SDK-Lite package.
-The outer level is a Max package folder named, appropriately, "max-sdk-lite".
-The inner level is a folder called "max-sdk-core".
+There are two levels of material included in the Max-DevKit package.
+The outer level is a Max package folder named, appropriately, "max-devkit".
+The inner level is a folder called "max-api".

-* `max-sdk-lite` is an example package following current best-practices package creation.
+* `max-devkit` is an example package following current best-practices package creation.
-* `max-sdk-core` is a folder containing all of the support files you will need to compile an external object written in C/C++.
+* `max-api` is a folder containing all of the support files you will need to compile an external object written in C/C++.
 This folder you will include in your own package's source folder.

 ## Prerequisites